ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Frequency:** monthly (with more junior people or people new to their role), quarterly (with more senior/experienced staff)

-**Meeting Length:**: 30-60 minutes (dependent on frequency).
+**Meeting Length:** 30-60 minutes (dependent on frequency).
 If monthly, 30 minutes.
 If quarterly, allocate more time as necessary.

 **Additional Resources:**
 - TBD

-### Career Development Conversations
+## Career Development Conversations
 **Purpose:** To better understand (and support) your direct reports motivations and career aspirations.

 **Brief Description:**